itatrajano/Minesweeper/README.md

 # Minesweeper

-Rules to end the game are not implemented yet.
+Rules to end the game are not fully implemented yet.